 Subd.
 15a.
 Early retirement date.

-attains the age of 60 but before the judge reaches the normal retirement date.
+after a judge attains the age of 60 but before the judge reaches the normal retirement date.

 Subd.
 15b.
 Early retirement annuity.

 "Early retirement annuity" means an annuity to which

 , subdivisions 1 and 3, upon retirement by the judge